dsl-logo

 Bank statements

 Your lender may ask for three months of bank statements to validate your income, check your living expenses and that your deposit has been accrued over time if you’re a first-home buyer.
 Lenders want to see a genuine history of savings and responsible spending.
-If you want to know how your bank statements might look to a lender, try our Free Bank Statement Health Check.

 You need to be able to explain any inconsistencies in your earnings and expenditures to your lender.
 Whether it’s a recent holiday you’ve taken (like a honeymoon in the case of many first-home buyers) or a car purchase, it’s important to indicate this to a lender so it can accurately assess your regular spending habits.